DrylandEcology/rSFSW2/README.md

   * Update help pages and NAMESPACE with the command `devtools::document()`
   * Ideally, add examples to function documentation and check these examples with the command `devtools::run_examples()`
-  * Ideally, expand the vignettes.
+  * Ideally, expand and/or add vignettes.

 - __Code tests__